vehikl/coop-notes/README.md

 - In case of strong disagreement/concerns, they are allowed to voice concerns to Navigator
     * This does NOT include disagreement on implementation

+Exceptions:
+- the person who has more context/domain knowledge should be able to speak up if they see a better implementation/instruction

 --------

 Researcher: (Looks for info)